 You can still qualify for life insurance even with a high risk condition, you just have to know who to ask.

 Do high-risk conditions affect my life insurance rates?

 High-risk conditions affect your ability to get life insurance and they will also affect your rate.
 However, there are usually companies that will approve you at affordable rates if you know where to look.

 Insurance companies want to see that you’re taking every possible measure to control your condition.
 This is absolutely the best way you can ensure the best rate for yourself.

 If your doctor has prescribed a treatment plan, make sure you are following it to the letter by performing all tests and taking all necessary medications.

 Proof of regular cardiology visits will certainly help your case.
 Underwriters want to see a proven track record.
 Ideally, they’d like to see records for your condition over a period of as much as two years.
 It is best to compile them so you’ll have them handy by the time you’ll need to present them.

 During that time, they’d like evidence that you’ve followed doctors’ orders and taken medications.

-They’re also looking to see if your condition has stabilized over that period of time.
+Underwriters are also looking to see if sick sinus has stabilized over time